Anxiety treatment

 Generalized anxiety, panic attacks, social anxiety, health anxiety.
-Evidence-based treatment from board-certified psychiatrists across California — in-person and via TelePsychiatry.
+Evidence-based treatment from board-certified psychiatrists across California — in person and via TelePsychiatry.

 Anxiety disorders are the most common mental health conditions in the United States, affecting roughly 1 in 5 adults each year.
 They show up as constant worry, racing thoughts, physical tension, panic attacks, or avoidance of situations that trigger fear.